Details about the Surgery Clerkship can be found in the Surgery Clerkship Survival Guide.

 clinical evaluations from faculty members

-the clinical and note-writing portions of the clinical skills assessment (Surgery PBA), the case presentation, and the Clinical Log form in PxDx that each student must complete.
+the clinical and note-writing portions of the clinical skills assessment (Surgery OSCE), the case presentation, and the Clinical Log form in PxDx that each student must complete.

 The top 10-15% of students will receive Honors in Surgery.
 These students usually have both outstanding clinical evaluations and a strong exam performance.
 An additional group of students may be given the designation "Near Honors" such that no more than 30% over the course of the academic year receive a higher grade than "Pass," in keeping with collegiate policy.